 One of the most common causes of roof issues are problems related to the rafters or trusses; therefore, giving them a good look is critical when addressing sagging, bowed or wavy roofs.

-They have issues for a wide variety of reason, including damage from wind storms, overloading from ice and snow, leaks, etc.
+They have issues for a wide variety of reasons, including damage from rain stroms, severe wind, leaks, etc.

 In the attic, both rafters and trusses should be checked for cracks and damage.

-If the review from the exterior or interior provided any warning signs, then especially check the areas in the attic that are near the warning signs observed.
+If the review from the exterior or interior detected any warning signs, then especially check the areas in the attic that are near the warning signs observed.

 Truss connector plates

 When there is extreme stress or overly heavy loads on a truss, the nailer/connection plates may come loose or bend.
 This can weaken the trusses, and some trusses may even fail.
 Thus connector plates should be examined.